US I Visa: Application Requirements for Media Workers

-We work with all types of news organizations, media companies and media professionals advising on their US immigration options, including the I visa.
+We work with news organizations, media companies and media professionals across the globe, advising on their US immigration options, including the I visa.

 If you have a question about an I visa application, contact NNU Immigration and speak with one of our attorneys.

 This article does not constitute direct legal advice and is for informational purposes only.